 The main disadvantage to sleeping in a hammock is that you're at greater risk of getting cold from underneath, especially if it's breezy.
 Even on warmer nights you're likely to feel some chill as hammock sleeping tends to compress the insulation in a sleeping bag so it's less effective.
 So how can you avoid the dreaded ice bum?

-An underquilt is your best bet for keeping warm.
+An underquilt is your best bet for keeping warm when hammock camping.
 It looks a bit like a regular quilt, but instead of going over you it fits snugly under the hammock.
 Because it hangs outside and you're not lying on it, it doesn't get compressed like a sleeping bag so retains heat far better.

 Underquilts are generally available in full length for complete protection from the cold, ¾ length, or half quilt, which covers your midsection.
 Obviously the smaller the quilt, the lighter it is to carry but the trade-off is less protection for your nether regions.
 If weight is an issue try choosing a smaller underquilt and keep your socks on!